Remembering The 1st Veterans Memorialized By Veterans Day

 Supreme Court Rules A 40-Foot WWI Memorial Shaped As A Cross Can Stand On Public Land

 The Meuse-Argonne offensive was the single bloodiest battle in American history with more than 26,000 Americans killed.
 For his heroism, Sgt.
 Kelley was honored with the Distinguished Service Cross, second only to the Medal of Honor.
-My family has worked to get him upgraded to a posthumous Medal of Honor for his courage and bravery, but the army says too much time has passed.
+My family has worked to get him upgraded to a posthumous Medal of Honor for his courage and bravery, but the Army says too much time has passed.
 There are no more eyewitnesses.
 It's true.
 We — his family — had never realized his heroism while he was alive.
 We never realized what the initials DSC meant on his gravestone at Arlington National Cemetery.
 It was only a few years ago that we looked up his records to see what he'd done to earn this high honor.

 But now, we salute our grandfather.
 We honor him and all those of that generation who courageously took on a fight that cost the lives of so many and ultimately did nothing to end or prevent war.